dsor-isr/Paper-PathFollowingSurvey/README.md

 # Paper - A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments
 This repository implements a simulation playground for performing path following experiments with the Medusa clas of marine vehicles.
-It implements the algorithms described in the survey paper "A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments".
+It implements and supports the algorithms described in the survey paper "A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments".

 The equivalent matlab control toolbox developed in the scope of this paper is available at [Github Matlab-toolbox](https://github.com/hungrepo/path-following-Matlab/tree/master/PF-toolbox).